bslevin/Cook-With-Us/README.md

  > I have a passion for cooking and thought it best to incorporate that passion for the project.

  ## UX
- > In approaching this project I started by determining the user and business interests.
+ > In approaching this project I started by determining both the user and business interests.

  ### User
-> As a user I want to be able to train in a professional enviroment.
+> As a user I want to be able to train in a professional cooking enviroment.
 > As a user I want to be able to see the enviroment.
 > As a user I want to be able to see acolades of the owner.
 > As a user I want to be able to see the courses on offer.